 J.B.
 Harold: Murder Club, also known simply as Murder Club or Final Murder Club, is a menu-driven adventure game featuring the debut of the titular detective and the first entry in the long-running series of crime solving adventure titles.
 The game was created by Rika Suzuki, who would later go on to create the Hotel Dusk and Trace Memory series for Nintendo at Cing.

 The game was initially released in Japan for the NEC PC-88 and PC-98 computers in 1986, and then ported to the MSX computer system in 1988.
-It was then released on the Famicom console in Japan only as Murder Club, in 1989.
-The Sharp X68000 version released in 1988 was a significant improvement, featuring enhanced digitized graphics, mouse support, and an English-language option.
+The title was also ported to the Famicom in Japan simply as Murder Club in 1989 and to the Sharp X68000 in 1988, which featured new digitized graphics, mouse support, and an English-language option.

 Wealthy philanderer Bill Robbins is found dead in the town of Liberty.
 The player must deduce the culprit from a large list of suspects who wanted him gone, and solve the murder.

 The game is a traditional point and click adventure game, using a menu-driven interface.
 The player moves around from region to region, investigating hotspots for clues and interrogating suspects and other NPCs in the vicinity.